solid-contrib/information/weekly-updates/next.md

 |10-10-2019|[Solid Amsterdam](https://www.meetup.com/nl-NL/Solid-Netherlands/events/263745707)|[Jeroen van Beele](https://github.com/jjvbeele)|

 ## Solid Implementation
 If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implemntations make sure to add them to the list so they get included in next weeks edition.

-* (insert detaisl on new Pods and apps or updates to existing Pods and apps)
+There are no updates on Solid implementations this week.

 ## Solid Development
 The Solid standard is currently referred to as [the specification](https://github.com/solid/specification).